 On April 11, 2022, Blue Sky announced that it was resuming the 4,500 metre exploration drilling program to advance the Ivana Central target.
-Drilling is now complete, for a total of 2,623 metres in 43 holes, including the 6 holes drilled in 2020.
+Drilling was completed, for a total of 2,623 metres in 43 holes, including the 6 holes drilled in 2020.
 Final assays and interpretations are pending.